mylittletony/mylittletony.github.io/_posts/2016-02-22-case-study-unifi-user.markdown

 <p>We use CT WiFi to manage all our UniFi APs.
 We used to run the UniFi software in an Amazon cloud server.
 Maintaining the network was a pain and we didn’t have much control.
 I had to click into each access point individually to see which one was online.
 With CT WiFi I can see in a glance what’s happening.</p>

 <div class="mdl-typography--text-center">
-<h4>“With CT WiFI I can see in a glance what’s happening.
+<h4>“With CT WiFi I can see in a glance what’s happening.
 We use CT WiFi to manage all our UniFi APs.
 We used to run the UniFi software in an Amazon cloud server.
 Maintaining the network was a pain.
 I had to click into each access point individually to see which one was online.”</h4>
 </div>

 <h2>What problem does CT WiFi fix for you?</h2>